 Another result of the discussions was a clear view on some problematic aspects of the damage stability regulations.
-The literature on these practical aspects is scarce, an overview is given in Koelman (1995) and Koelman and Pinkster (2003).
-It has also been observed that different computer programs give different outcomes van Dyck (2004).
-This is confirmed in Ravn et al. (2002), where calculations for different designs, with different degrees of subdivision and produced with different computer programs have been compared.
-The differences between several software packages were in the range from ≈ 0 to ≈ 0.05 on the attained subdivision index A. It also appeared that in one case a finer subdivided vessel had a 7% lower A than a coarser subdivided vessel, for which there is no obvious explanation.
+The literature on these practical aspects is scarce, as reviewed by Koelman (1995), Koelman and Pinkster (2003).
+It has also been observed that different computer programs give different outcomes, Dyck (2004).
+This is confirmed in Ravn et al. (2002), where calculations for different designs, with different degrees of subdivision and produced with different computer programs were compared.
+The differences between several software packages were in the range from ≈ 0 to ≈ 0.05 on the attained subdivision index A. In one case, a finer subdivided vessel had a 7% lower index A than a coarser subdivided vessel, for which there is no obvious explanation.

 The shortcomings of the conventional calculation procedure are discussed in detail in the cited references, and are summarized below.
 They apply to the current regulations IMCO (1974) (a.k.a.
-A.265) and SOLAS (2004) and, unless stated otherwise, also to the forthcoming harmonized regulations MSC (2005), which shall enter into force on January 1, 2009, because these share the underlying methodology.
+A.265), IMO (2004) and, unless stated otherwise, also to the harmonized regulations IMO (2005), which shall enter into force on January 1, 2009, because these share the underlying methodology.
 In the subsequent the current regulations are referred to as SOLAS 1992, and the forthcoming ones as SOLAS 2009.

 - 1. Only one damage per compartment is taken into account.
 A compartment with multiple branches must be split virtually into different parts. - 2.
-The method relies on a regular compartment layout, which means a configuration where all transverse bulkheads extend over the entire hull, and where longitudinal bulkheads and decks extend from one transverse bulkhead to another.
-However, in practice these restrictions are often violated, so the layout will become non-regular, examples are sketched in Figs. 1.a and 1.b.
+The method relies on a regular compartment layout, i.e. a configuration where all transverse bulkheads extend over the entire hull, and where longitudinal bulkheads and decks extend from one transverse bulkhead to another.
+However, in practice these restrictions are often violated, so the layout will become non-regular, e.g. as sketched in Figs.1a and b.
 An irregular layout cannot be processed without fictitious subdivision in order to make it virtually regular.